FAQs

 What does "manna" mean?

-Literally, "What is it?" For a fuller description, see Exodus 16:15-16.
-In brief, the significance of Manna ultimately finds its meaning in the Living Bread who is Christ.
+Literally, "What is it?", from the Hebrew.
+For a fuller description, see Exodus 16:15-16.
+In brief, the significance of Manna ultimately finds its meaning in the Living Bread who is Jesus.

 Is Manna affiliated with a national organization?